TingPing/plugins/HexChat/readme.md

-##Notes
+## Notes

+All scripts are under the [MIT license](/license).

+### Lua

+Any lua scripts will require the plugin which is included with HexChat 2.12.1+.
+These are recommended over the Python versions as they typically have the same functionality but are far lighter on memory and more portable.

+### Python

-The majority of these scripts require HexChat 2.9.6+ as a lot was changed in that release.
+Most of the Python scripts will work in Python 2.7 or 3.3+ on Windows or Linux and many require HexChat 2.9.6+ as a lot was changed in that release.

-Most scripts will work in Python 2.7 or 3.3+ on Windows or Linux.
+### JavaScript

 Any javascript scripts will require the plugin I wrote that can be found [here](https://github.com/TingPing/hexchat-javascript).

-Any lua scripts will require the plugin which is in current development builds of HexChat.

-I recommend my [script](./script.py) script.
-It allows simply running ```/script [install|update|remove] SCRIPTNAME.py``` to manage my scripts.

-All scripts are under the [MIT license](/license).